Loans you can get if you’re unemployed in Canada

 Other types of loans for the unemployed in Canada

 - Installment loans.
 These are a type of unsecured personal loan with smaller loan amounts, higher interest rates and more lenient requirements than traditional personal loans.
 Not all lenders offer installment loans for the unemployed on benefits.
-Compare lenders that do.
+Skip ahead to installment loan options.

 - Lines of credit.
 You may not qualify for a line of credit from a bank, but you may be able to get one from an online lender.
-Compare lines of credit.
+Skip ahead to line of credit options.

 - Vehicle title loans.
 These are secured loans where you use your vehicle as collateral.
-Jump to vehicle title loans.
+Skip ahead to vehicle title loans.

-With an unemployment installment loan, you can borrow up to $5,000 within 24 to 48 hours.
+With an unemployment installment loan, you can typically borrow up to $10,000 within 24 to 48 hours.